6 min read

 A windshield-projected active driving display puts critical driving information right in the driver’s line of sight.
 The vehicles also have advanced keyless entry and a comprehensive navigation system.
 All models include a complimentary 5-year subscription to SiriusXM Traffic Plus and Travel Link services, where drivers can get real-time updates on local EV charging stations.

 The models use Mazda's latest infotainment interface, Mazda Connect, which has both Apple CarPlay and Android Auto connectivity.
-Using a dedicated full-colour 8.8-inch screen at the top of the dashboard, the driver gets an enhanced level of connectivity through a suite of in-car services.
+Using a dedicated full-color 8.8-inch screen at the top of the dashboard, the driver gets an enhanced level of connectivity through a suite of in-car services.
 Using the MyMazda app, drivers can pre-heat or pre-cool the vehicle, lock and unlock doors, or turn lights on and off from a connected mobile device.

-The base EV model features an FM/HD radio with 8 speakers and a complimentary 3-month subscription for SiriusXM Satellite Radio.
+The base EV model features an FM/HD radio with 8 speakers and a complimentary 3-month subscription to SiriusXM Satellite Radio.
 The premium model has a 12-speaker BOSE surround sound system custom-built for the MX-30 EV.
 The speaker positions have been set to optimize natural low-frequency acoustics and deliver outstanding clarity.

 Unfortunately, the Mazda MX-30 is only available in British Columbia and Quebec for the time being.